There are two main ways to make physical quantities: the function

 Make a physical dimension quantity (PDQ).
 Allow for the possiblity that magnitude is already a

 pdq; in this case, check that the physical dimension is correct, and pass it on.
 This can be used as a way of assigning default units to a number.
-If sysunits is specified, unitless dimensions (e.g., 'length) are interpeted as units in that system.
+Unitless dimensions (e.g., 'length) are interpeted as units in the :system-of-units.
 If scalar-dimension is

 tand magnitude is not a scalar, the unit-expression applies to each element of the magnitude.
 Otherwise it must be a grid or list of the shape as the magnitude.